EEEManchester/drone_build_tutorial/2_docker_px4_ros2.md

 # PX4 for ROS2 in Docker

+NOTE: IT IS NOT NOT NOT NOT recommended to use FK PX4!

-This rep is to proivde a development environment using PX4-Gazebo in Docker that is compataible with ROS2 Humble.
+This rep is to provide a development environment using PX4-Gazebo in Docker that is compataible with ROS2 Humble.

 From PX4, v1.14, uXRCE-DDS middleware is implemented in PX$ firmware to communicatei with ROS2.
 As shown in the figure below, uXRCE-DDS middleware is composed of two parts
 - uXRACE-DDS client is built inside PX4 firmware